+Climate change is one of the most pressing health issues of our time and has long been on the agenda at the World Health Summit.
 The World Health Summit is based on the idea that bringing the right people together from around the world accelerates progress.
 We believe that in-person encounters lead to new partnerships and strategic collaborations.
+In addition, the entire program is available for free online, enabling participants to join remotely from anywhere.
 We have a responsibility to act sustainably and are constantly seeking ways to minimize our carbon impact, while still facilitating fruitful discussions and future-oriented solutions for global health.

 The World Health Summit program is printed on paper certified by the Forest Stewardship Council as coming from FSC-certified forests, recycled material, and/or controlled wood.
 The greenhouse gasses associated with the program’s production have also been offset through the support of climate protection projects.